gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 ## Overview

 This project implements a comprehensive optimization framework for tuning a PID controller applied to a line-following robot.
-The system uses both Genetic Algorithm (GA) and Simulated Annealing (SA) optimization techniques to find optimal controller parameters that minimize tracking errors across multiple test tracks.
+The system employs both Genetic Algorithm (GA) and Simulated Annealing (SA) optimization techniques to find optimal controller parameters that minimize tracking errors across multiple test tracks.

 ## Theoretical Methodology